kylelmiller/movieaugur/README.md

 MovieAugur is an asset recommendation system that is a fully distributed microservice with high scalability and elasticity.
 It currently collects tvseries and movie data and provides popularity and recommendations on those assets.
 It designed in a generic way that enables easily adding other data sources (books, chairs, etc.).
+It uses docker compose to spin up the different required services to suppor the application.

-The system supports the following use cases:
+## Supported Use Cases
 * Popularity
 * Recommendations